kshedden/case_studies/methods/survival.md

 # Survival analysis

-Survival analysis is a set of techniques for characterizing distributions and bulding models.
+Survival analysis is a set of techniques for characterizing distributions and building models.
 Traditionally, survival analysis methods are used with *time to event* data, such as assessing the distribution of *failure times* (e.g. the duration of time from when a person is diagnosed with a disease until they progress to a more advanced stage of the disease).